fkarg/fkarg.github.io/staged/longtermplans.md

 Feel free to use it as your Lead measure for those goals and milestones, where other measures just didn't fit.

+{: .box-note}
+Go through your goals and Milestones and note which already have a Lag measure.

+{: .box-note}
+Define Lead and Lag measures for each of your goals and milestones.
+If it seems impossible to find Lead measures, set a timer to 3min and attempt to find one during this time.

 ## Identify Next Actions (10min)